 The growing animal feed industry is propelling the market demand in the forecast period.

-In other regions of the world like Saudi Arabia, the local chicken meat production is estimated to grow from 600,000 MT in 2016 to reach 700,000 MT by 2019 in order to achieve 60% self-sufficiency in chicken meat production (source: USDA).
+In other regions of the world, like Saudi Arabia, the local chicken meat production is estimated to grow from 600,000 MT in 2016 to reach 700,000 MT by 2019 to achieve 60% self-sufficiency in chicken meat production (source: USDA).

 In India, from the APAC region, the untapped potential of rice bran oil is further providing strong growth opportunities for the market to proliferate during the forecast period.

 According to Solvent Extractors’ Association, SEA estimates that in 2018, in India, the rice bran oil production was more than 9,80,000 tonnes per annum, growing by around 40,000 to 50,000 tonnes annually.
 Additionally, it was estimated that based on the country’s paddy production output, which is the second-largest producer of rice in the world, the output potential of rice bran is around 9.8 million tonnes.

 On the basis of rice bran production potential, the potential of rice bran oil production is more than 1.62 million tonnes every year.
 The untapped potential is about 6,50,000 tonnes.
 Furthermore, the country produces an average yield of around 2,400 kg per hectare from around 44 million hectares of land for rice production.
 During the time period 2016-2017, rice production was more than 100 million tonnes.
 West Bengal, Andhra Pradesh, Uttar Pradesh, and Punjab are the major rice-producing states.